recalbox/recalbox-docker-build/README.md

 You will be able to test and modify recalboxos with no configuration effort.

-**1 - Build the image with :**
+**1 - Pull the image with :**
+`sudo docker pull recalbox/recalbox-docker-build`

+**2 - Or build your own image with :**
-`sudo docker build -t recalbox-docker-build https://github.com/recalbox/recalbox-docker-build.git`
+`sudo docker build -t <name-of-you-want> https://github.com/recalbox/recalbox-docker-build.git`

-**2 - Start the compilation with :**
+**3 - Start the compilation with :**
-`sudo docker run -t -v /path/to/your/build/directory/:/usr/share/recalbox/build/ recalbox-docker-build`
+`sudo docker run -t -v /path/to/your/build/directory/:/usr/share/recalbox/build/ recalbox/recalbox-docker-build`

 **3 - Customize the build :**
 The  `-v /path/to/your/build/directory/:/usr/share/recalbox/build/` create the data volume so you can access the compilation file directly on your host.
 Go to `/path/to/your/build/directory/` and see the rpiX directory with the whole compilation files in it.